 RWE has been suggested for use in the post-market evaluation of IVD.20 The provision of an IVD data hub would support the movement toward interoperability in two ways.
 First, it would create an incentive for IVD manufacturers to assign coding to their products following the guidelines called for in Step 1.
 Second, the creation of a sustainable national data hub with many laboratory contributions would support data aggregation and use.
 This multipurpose resource could serve many stakeholders needs provided appropriate safeguards around patient privacy are in place.

 The IVD data hub could be modeled after existing data hubs or registries of national clinical subspeciality societies.
 Data hubs or registries, as a self-sustaining, private-sector activity, will support IVD industry development and provide evidence for the FDA’s evaluation of safety and efficacy.
 Successful data hubs have developed around surgical and medical products to provide RWE to multiple stakeholders.
 The registries business model is to collect data once and use them many times.
 A large literature has developed around Coordinated Registry Networks (CRN) through MDEpiNet, a public-private partnership advancing RWE solutions for stakeholders in the device space.21 A major cost of data hubs is curation of RWD collected as part of routine clinical care (EHR, claims).
 Historically laboratory data curation has been very time consuming and expensive because of lack of interoperability.
+Once interoperability is established via the LIDR this cost should go down.
 Lowering the cost of curation creates a business model for an IVD data hub.

 The IVD data hub can be comprised of many clinical laboratories contributing data that is interoperable due to implementation of SHIELD harmonized standards.
 IVD manufacturers will be able to obtain RWE for research, development, and regulatory decision-making.
 Although data needs for IVD are less intensive than that of implantable devices, the cost and time needed to produce evidence remain a barrier to manufacturers.
-An IVD data hub, as a national utility serving the needs of multiple stakeholders can be adapted as a viable business plan to and from other data hubs.
+Setting up a centralized network that can be used by multiple IVD vendors to pool RWD into this data hub for post-market evaluation.can be adapted as a viable business plan.
 An IVD data hub has been suggested to support the transitioning COVID-19 diagnostics from EUA to De Novo or 510(k) marketing authorization using RWE.

 Best Practices: The following best practices may be considered in the development of an IVD Data Hub: